Reviews of A Scanner Darkly (1977) and related work

 In 2017, officers from the 11th and 12th precincts of the Detroit police department got into a fight.
 One group raided a house where the other group posed as drug dealers.
 Luckily, there were no fatalities or shots fired.
 Some reports falsely claimed the officers raiding the house were themselves undercover, posing as buyers.

 On 2019-04-16, the BBC reported on a Keith Cutler, summoned to jury duty.
 Cutler contacted the Jury Central Summoning Bureau to be excused, but they misunderstood his complaint and told him to contact the resident judge instead.
 At the time, Cutler was the resident judge of Salisbury Crown Court where the trial would be held.
 He had been summoned to his own jury.

-The conceits are not gone, just diminished in scale.
-The scramble suit and ludicrous informant scheme abuse science fiction in the same way as the larger inventions Dick used in his earlier, loftier works to approach his real interests.
+The SF conceits are not gone, and they’re still bigger than those of Dhalgren (1975), but they are diminished in scale.
+The scramble suit and ludicrous informant scheme abuse science fiction in the same way as the larger inventions Dick used in his earlier, loftier works to approach his real interests less directly.
 His interests are constant across these books.
 A Scanner Darkly certainly feels more honest in its methods, probably because he wrote mostly from experience as an addict, to eulogize Timothy Leary’s hippie generation.
 It’s darker as a result, but there are good jokes lighting up the gloom: Eleven Planet of the Apes movies by the 1990s was not very far off, and in this universe, Trader Joe’s has come to specialize in fine wines.

 As bourgeois capital-L Literature, A Scanner Darkly probably has more merit than anything else Dick wrote.
 It certainly has enough autobiography and biblical allusions.
 As science fiction, it’s an OK read.